danielkec/blog/_posts/2021-10-12-helidon-lra.md

 }
 ```
 Every participant joining the LRA transaction needs to provide its compensation links, those are urls leading to resources annotated with `@Compensate`, `@Complete`, `@AfterLRA` etc. LRA coordinator keeping the track knows then which resources call when the state of LRA transaction changes.
 When Jax-Rs resource method is annotated with `@LRA(REQUIRES_NEW)`, every intercepted call starts new LRA transaction within coordinator and join it as new participant before resource method is invoked.
-Id of created LRA transaction as accesible in the resource method thru LRA_CONTEXT… header.
+Id of created LRA transaction as accessible in the resource method through LRA_CONTEXT… header.
 When the resource method invocation successfully finishes, LRA transaction is reported to coordinator as closed and if participant has `@Complete` method, it is eventually invoked by coordinator again with appropriate LRA id header together with complete method of all the other participants which joined this particular LRA transaction.

 ![Participants](../assets/lra/participant-coordinator.png)